TCCofWANG/DPGNet/README.md

 # 📚Data Preparation
 ![Tabel4](./image/dataset_intro.png)
 Tabel4.
 Statistics of datasets.

-To prepare the benchmark datasets, you can obtain the Los Angeles traffic speed files (METR-LA) and the Bay Area traffice flow data files(PEMS-BAY) from the [DCRNN repository](https://github.com/liyaguang/DCRNN), the Los Angeles traffic flow files(PEMS08) from the [STSGCN](https://github.com/Davidham3/STSGCN) and you can obtain the two Time-Series datasets from [FiLM](https://github.com/tianzhou2011/FiLM)
+To prepare the benchmark datasets, you can obtain the Los Angeles traffic speed files (METR-LA) and the Bay Area traffice flow data files(PEMS-BAY) from the [DCRNN repository](https://github.com/liyaguang/DCRNN), the Los Angeles traffic flow files(PEMS08) from the [STSGCN repository](https://github.com/Davidham3/STSGCN) and you can obtain the two Time-Series datasets from [FiLM repository](https://github.com/tianzhou2011/FiLM)

 # 🚀Run Experiment